firavoyage/blogging/readme.md

   - `livid` letter to the solitary youth
   - `nat` belief of a tech entrepreneur
   - `florio` advice for the programming ride
-  - `jiangyanyan` confusing cs graduates in the time
+  - `jiangyanyan` confused cs graduates in the time
 - ideas
   - `projects` worthwhile endeavours
   - `quotes` collection of the surfer